fplab/grove-agda/README.md

 ---

-## Marking Mechanization
+## Mechanization

 All semantics and metatheorems are mechanizaed in the Agda proof assistant.
 To check the proofs, an installation of [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php?n=Main.Download) is required.
 The proofs are known to load cleanly under Agda `2.6.4`.

-Once, installed `grove.agda` in the top-level directory will cause Agda to check all the proofs.
+Once Agda is installed, running `agda Grove.agda` in the top-level directory will cause Agda to check all the proofs.

 ---